 PeaceHealth Rides bike share program is designed for trips that are only around 15-20 minutes long and up to three miles.
 For longer rides, consider a bike rental from a local bicycle shop.

 Here are our best recommendations for a few short, enjoyable rides:

 1. The Campus Loop

 Ride around and across the University of Oregon campus within Agate St, 19th Ave, Alder St and Franklin Blvd.
 This is a great way to tour the university's beautiful architecture, campus art installations, the tree arboretum and more.
 Alder Street has a wide dedicated bike lane past sorority row and campus buildings.
 Your circuit could include The Duck Store (student book store), the campus pub scene on 13th, the Jordan Schnitzer Museum of Art, the Erb Memorial Union (EMU) student hub, and the Museum of Natural and Cultural History.
 Explore the South University Neighborhood around Hayward Field and Matthew Knight Arena.
 Some real community treasures include the unimposing, but exquisite, Maude Kerns Art Gallery and the historic Pioneer Cemetery with its mossy monuments.
-Cool your wheels at Prince Pucklers with an ice cream cone and fill up your bike basket with Duck souvenirs from the book store or fresh produce from the Fairmont Farmers' Market.
+Cool your wheels at Prince Pucklers with an ice cream cone and fill up your bike basket with Duck souvenirs from the book store.
 Please remember that cycling on sidewalks is prohibited — stick to bicycle lanes or the street.